 (164) Also equal squares have equal sides.
-For the diagonals being drawn, the right angled isosceles triangles into which they divide the squares are equal; the sides of those triangles must be equal, for if not let parts be cut off from the greater equal to the less, and their extremities being joined, an isosceles right angled triangle will be found equal to the isosceles right angled triangle will be found equal to the square (IV), and therefore equal to half of the other square, and also equal to half of the square a part of which it is; thus a part of the half square is equal to the half square itself, which is absurd.
+For the diagonals being drawn, the right angled isosceles triangles into which they divide the squares are equal; the sides of those triangles must be equal, for if not let parts be cut off from the greater equal to the less, and their extremities being joined, an isosceles right angled triangle will be found equal to the isosceles right angled triangle whose base is the diagonal of the other square (IV), and therefore equal to half of the other square, and also equal to half of the square a part of which it is; thus a part of the half square is equal to the half square itself, which is absurd.